kh40sx/infoset/README.md

 The `examples/` directory includes a number of sample files.
 These will now be explained.

 #Script Linting
-Running `python lint.py script.py` will run the in-house code style checker on `script.py`.
+Running `python lint.py script.py` in the top level directory of the repo will run the in-house code style checker on `script.py`.
 For example, running `python lint.py infoset/web/ws_device.py` outputs:

     ethernet: no. of arguments in function signature and no. of arguments in docstring are not the same.
     device: no. of arguments in function signature and no. of arguments in docstring are not the same.